bigtestjs/bigtestjs.io/source/guides/getting-started/introduction.html.md

 If you have tests where you reach into a components or controllers state, that's not a proper BigTest.
 All interactions should come from userland.
+Another thing to keep an eye for is to make sure you're asserting against a state in the application the users _sees_ or interacts with.
+The goal is to make an interaction and observe the proper change on the page has happened as a result of that interaction.

-## How does it work?
+## How does BigTest work?

 BigTest mounts and renders your application into the browser.
 Then the tests you have written will be executed.
-Interactor drives the the application around, which is right there inside of the browser with the tests and the rendered application.
-This is the key difference between BigTest and other testing frameworks.
-BigTest doesn't have a seperate process that controls the browser, which is why you can just visit a URL and the tests will run.
+Interactor drives the application around, which is right there inside of the browser with the tests and rendered application.
+This is the key difference between BigTest and other testing frameworks, BigTest doesn't have a separate process that controls the browser.
+Which is why you can just visit a URL and your BigTests will run.

-At a high level BigTest:
+At a high-level BigTest:

 - Starts your applications server (which bundles the tests & app)
 - Launches the browser(s)
 - Starts running the test runner
-- Interactor drives the application around (click this, visit that route, etc)
+- Interactor drives the application around (click this, visit a route, etc)
 - Results are reported back to the CLI

-## Packages that make up BigTest
+## Packages that makeup BigTest

-The BigTest framework is comprised of a few small packages that can be used invidually too.
+The BigTest framework is comprised of a few small packages that can also be used individually.
 It's helpful to know of these packages and what their role is in the BigTest framework.

 ### Convergence

-[Convergences](/docs/convergence/) are powerful, immutable, reusable, and composable assertions that allow you to know immediately when a desired state is achieved.
+[Convergences](/docs/convergence/) are powerful, immutable, reusable, and composable assertions that allow you to know immediately when the desired state is achieved.
 Put in simple terms: it checks the DOM every 10ms (for 2s by default) to see if the state you're checking for is there.